Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Implementation

 \subsection{Network Implementation}

-Each device in our network has access to Ethernet, WiFi, and the 5G testbed based on \acrshort{oran}.
-Our network architecture is shown in Fig.~\ref{fig:5g_diagram}.
-During testing, each device is given access to only one network interface for \acrshort{fl} communication.
-In the case of Ethernet and WiFi, we utilize our institution's Ethernet and WiFi networks.
-For both Ethernet and WiFi, there is one central server for all \acrshort{fl} nodes.
+As previously stated, each device in our network has access to Ethernet, WiFi, and the ORAN 5G testbed.
 Each node on the WiFi is connected to the same access point, with the configuration parameters listed in Table~\ref{tab:wifi} acquired from the network settings reported by Linux.

-The 5G \acrshort{oran} infrastructure includes two servers: one to run the \acrshort{oai} core network, and the other to run the \acrshort{oai} monolithic \acrshort{gnb}.
+The 5G ORAN infrastructure includes two servers: one to run the OAI core network, and the other to run the OAI monolithic gNB.
 These servers interface with each other through the institution's Ethernet, which has a throughput well above the capability of the 5G network.
 Each Raspberry Pi interfaces via USB 3.0 to a Telit 980m 5G modem to provide access to the 5G network.
 Note that the use of these USB cellular modems may incur some additional latency, compared to the standard 5G chipset integrated with the device.

-Our network's link parameters were measured using the iperf3 utility, and the results are listed in Table~\ref{tab:links}.
-The table shows the link speed and latency for the connection between the central server to the nodes on Ethernet, WiFi, and 5G, and the link parameters of the Ethernet connection between the \acrshort{gnb} and \acrshort{5gc}.
+Our network's link parameters were measured using the iperf utility, and the results are listed in Table~\ref{tab:links}.
+The table shows the link speed and TCP burst latency\footnote{TCP burst latency is measured by iperf and includes socket write times, buffer delay, network transport time, and socket read times.
+This is not the same as round-trip time (RTT). } for the connection between the central server to the nodes on Ethernet, WiFi, and 5G, and the link parameters of the Ethernet connection between the gNB and 5GC.

+The RAN operates in band n78 in stand-alone mode with a 30~\si{\kilo\hertz} SCS.
+Additionally, we have the ability to easily configure the RAN with the following TDD ratios (DL:UL): 7:2, 5:4, 2:7, 3:1, 2:2.
+Further, we are able to select from the following bandwidths: 100, 80, 60, 40, 20 MHz.
+The gNB uses OAI software connected to a USRP X310 SDR via 10Gb Ethernet interfaces, with an internal clock reference for timing synchronization.
+The antennas of our USRP are omnidirectional.
+This is compliant with the asymmetric design of 5G-NR.